FrankTimmons/TODODEX.Solution/README.md

 </details>

 ---

----
 ## API Documentation
 _This API is using Swagger (an open-source API tool) to describe its structure and display all available endpoints_

 <details>
 <summary><strong>View in Browser</strong></summary>
 <ol>
-<li> Follow the project <strong>Setup and Installation Requirements</strong> below & run the application in a terminal inside the projects root directory with
+<li> Follow the project <strong>Setup and Installation Requirements</strong> above then run the application in a terminal inside the projects root directory with

 ```$ dotnet run```
 <li> Open the application in a browser by selecting the provided link in your terminal